Biograph Studios: Gold Medal Studios

 Martin Poll (on July 21, 1959, sworn in as the Commissioner of Motion Picture Arts, by then Borough President of the Bronx, James J. Lyons) restored the Biograph Studio facilities and reopened it in 1956 as the Gold Medal Studios.
 Gold Medal Studios became the largest film studio in the United States outside of Los Angeles at the time of its 1956 reopening, expanding in 1958.

-Gold Medal Studios building at 807 East 175th St & Marion Ave., in The Bronx, New York City, New York was photographed by Bronx Chamber of Commerce in 1957.
+Gold Medal Studios building at 807 East 175th St & Marmion Ave., in The Bronx, New York City, New York was photographed by Bronx Chamber of Commerce in 1957.

 Movies filmed at Gold Medal Studios include Alan Freed's Mister Rock and Roll (1957), Harold Robbins' Never Love a Stranger, The Goddess (1958 film), Act One (film), That Kind of Woman A Face in the Crowd, Middle of the Night The Fugitive Kind, Odds Against Tomorrow, BUtterfield 8, Girl of the Night, Let's Rock, and Pretty Boy Floyd (film).

 The 1960 pilot episode of The Dick Van Dyke Show, Head of the Family, was filmed at Gold Medal Studios.